Walking to Infinity Along Some Number Theory sequences: Modeling square-free walks

-From \S \ref{sec:rmlesfw}, according to the greedy model of square-free walks, the expected length of square-free walks is $6/{(\pi^2-6)}$ in \textit{any} base.
+From \S \ref{sec:rmlesfw}, according to the blind unlimited model of square-free walks, the expected length of square-free walks is $6/{(\pi^2-6)}$ in \textit{any} base.
 In reality, however, this is not always the case.

-Dropping the probabilistic assumption about the square-free numbers, a random square-free walk is to start with the empty string, randomly append digits to it, and stop when the number is not square-free.
-We let $E_b$ denote the expected length of such a walk in base b, and SF the set of square-free numbers.
+Dropping the probabilistic assumption about the square-free numbers, we assume that a random square-free walk starts with the empty string, then randomly selected digits are appended to the right, and the process stops when the number obtained is not square-free.
+We let $E_b$ denote the theoretical expected length of such a walk in base $b$, and $\sfr$ the set of square-free numbers.
+We supplement this notation with another definition.